afiodorov/afiodorov.github.io/_posts/2017-12-26-come-as-you-are.md

 predictor of sexual problems of all kinds.
 And... women tend to have more sensitive brakes compared to men.
 Men, on the other hand, have more excitable accelerators.
 Which explain a lot!
-It should help men understand how to turn women on in their bedrooms: be more mindful about the SIS.
+It should help men understand how to turn women on in their bedrooms: be more mindful about their SIS.

 Further the book introduces the idea of *context*.
 The idea of context is best understood through tickling.
 Being tickled can be enjoyable if you trust the